whiskels/outbox-example/README.md

 To simulate the failed broker delivery anomaly the above code is modified to throw an exception in the KafkaTemplate call.

 Since KafkaTemplate provides an instance of CompletableFuture transaction is not rolled back and the data is persisted in the database, but no event is sent.

 As the result, we can observe entry in the database of the order-service (and receive a response from the order-service), but the message is not consumed by the logistics-service

 ## Outbox

 Outbox pattern is used to resolve the anomalies mentioned above.

 With this approach - we persist the event in the database in the same transaction as the data was persisted.
 Then a separate scheduler is used to process the events.

-This approach allows us to achieve at-least-once delivery semantics.
+This approach allows us to achieve _at-least-once_ delivery semantics.
-If memory was sent successfully, but database failed to be updated - event will be resent.
+If memory was sent successfully, but database failed to be updated - event will be retried on the next tick of the scheduler.

 Pros:

-- We still use non-blocking way of sending messages
+- We still leverage non-blocking way of sending messages
 - In case of failure we can retry sending the message

 Cons: